Wagle Ki Duniya – Nayi Peedhi Naye Kissey

-Overview
+Plot

-The show is based around the daily struggles of courier company manager Rajesh Srinivas Wagle, who lives with the prudence of a middle-class person of the time.
-The show presents the everyday struggles of the people from three generations and multiple families from their perspectives acting like a members of a single family.
+The show is based around the daily struggles of a courier company manager, Rajesh Wagle, who lives with the prudence of a middle-class person of the time.
+The show presents the everyday struggles of people from three generations and multiple families from their perspectives acting like members of a single family.
 They try to clear the struggles between everyone, acting like a whole.
-The show gives social message in most of its episodes through humor and emotions.
+The show gives a social message in most of its episodes through humor and emotions.